dasch-swiss/dsp-tools/docs/dsp-tools-xmlupload.md

 thorough explanation of the permission and access system of the DSP platform, see [DSP platform permissions](https://docs.knora.org/02-knora-ontologies/knora-base/#permissions).

 It is optional to define permissions in the XML.
-If not defined, default permissions are applied: Only project and system administrators can view and edit resources.
+If not defined, default permissions are applied, so that only project and system administrators can view and edit resources.
 All other users have no rights at all, not even `RV`.

-The following access rights are defined by the DSP platform which apply to either a resource or a field:
+The following access rights are defined by the DSP platform:

 - (no right): If no permission is defined for a certain group of users, these users cannot view any resources/values.
 - `RV` _restricted view permission_: Same as `V`, but if it is applied to an image, the image is shown with a reduced resolution or with a watermark overlay.
-- `V` _view permission_: The user can view a resource or a value, but can not modify it.
+- `V` _view permission_: The user can view a resource or a value, but cannot modify it.
-- `M` _modifiy permission_: The user may modify the element, but may mark it as deleted.
+- `M` _modifiy permission_: The user can modify the element, but cannot mark it as deleted.
 The original resource or value will be preserved.
 - `D` _delete permission_: The user is allowed to mark an element as deleted.
 The original resource or value will be preserved.
 - `CR` _change right permission_: The user can change the permission of a resource or value.
 The user is also allowed to permanently delete (erase) a resource.

-The user does not hold the permissions directly, but may belong to an arbitrary number of groups which hold the permissions.
+The user does not hold the permissions directly, but belongs to an arbitrary number of groups which hold the permissions.
 By default, the following groups always exist, and each user belongs to at least one of them:

 - `UnknownUser`: The user is not known to the DSP platform (not logged in).
-- `KnownUser`: The user is known (performed login), but is not a member of the project the data element belongs to.
+- `KnownUser`: The user is known (logged in), but is not a member of the project the data element belongs to.
 - `ProjectMember`: The user belongs to the same project as the data element.
 - `ProjectAdmin`: The user is project administrator in the project the data element belongs to.
 - `Creator`: The user is the owner of the element (created the element).